Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral

 Our present paper is organized as follows.
 In Sec.
 2, we recapitulate the bare essentials of the nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations of the Lagrangian for the toy model of a rigid rotor.
 Our Sec.
-3 deals with the derivation of (anti-)BRST transformations by exploiting the (anti-)BRST restrictions on the appropriate (anti-)chiral supervariables.
+3 deals with the derivation of (anti-)BRST transformations by exploiting the (anti-)BRST invariant restrictions on the appropriate (anti-)chiral supervariables.
 Sec.
 4 is devoted to the precise determination of (anti-)co-BRST symmetry transformations from the appropriate (anti-)co-BRST invariant restrictions on the (anti-)chiral supervariables.
 In Sec.
-5, we capture the symmetry invariance of the Lagrangian and nilpotency of the conserved charges within the framework of augmented supervariable formalism.
+5, we capture the symmetry invariance of the Lagrangian for our toy model of Hodge theory (i.e. a rigid rotor) within the framework of ACSA.
+Our Sec.
+6 deals with the proof of absolute anticommutativity and nilpotency of the conserved charges within the framework of augmented supervariable formalism (i.e. ACSA to BRST formalism).
 Finally, we summarize our key results and point out a few future directions for further investigations in our Sec.
-6.
+7.

-In our Appendix A, we comment on the absolute anticommutativity of the (anti-)BRST charges and (anti-)BRST transformations within the framework of supervariable approach.
+In our Appendix A, we comment on the {\it natural} emergence of absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST charges as well as the (anti-)BRST and (anti-)co-BRST symmetry transformations within the framework of superfield approach to BRST formalism where the {\it full} expansions of the superfields, unlike our present endeavor with the (anti-)chiral supervariables, have been taken into account.
+To explain the novelty of our observation (within the framework of ACSA), we discuss, in our Appendix B, a simple case of ${\mathcal N} = 2$ SUSY {\it free particle} and show that the application of ACSA to this system does {\it not} lead to the anticommutativity of the conserved and nilpotent ${\mathcal N} = 2$ SUSY charges.